isomerpages/nlb-curiocity/_events/Curiocity Treasure Hunt/Answer Submission.md

 third_nav_title: Curiocity Treasure Hunt
 image: /images/sgth-answers.jpg
 ---
-*The first 3 Hunts set in Kampong Glam are now complete, and winners will be notified in due course.*
+*The 3 Hunts set in Yishun are now complete, and winners will be notified in due course.*

-For Hunt #6 set in [Yishun](https://curiocity.nlb.gov.sg/events/curiocity-treasure-hunt/hunt-dates), you may submit your answers [**HERE**](https://go.gov.sg/curiocity-treasurehuntsubmission) from 9th March at 12pm onwards once the 4th and final clue has been released on National Library Singapore’s Facebook and Instagram !
-Make sure to submit them by 13th March, 23:59!
+For Hunt #7 set in [Punggol](https://curiocity.nlb.gov.sg/events/curiocity-treasure-hunt/hunt-dates), you may submit your answers [**HERE**](https://go.gov.sg/curiocity-treasurehuntsubmission) from 23rd March at 12pm onwards once the 4th and final clue has been released on National Library Singapore’s Facebook and Instagram !
+Make sure to submit them by 27th March, 23:59!

 <div>
 <div class="row is-multiline">